-For a time, under the Kennedys, America truly was “the beacon on the hill” historians speak of.
+For a time, under the Kennedys, America truly was “the shining city on the hill” historians speak of.
 Never was the White House more alive, with Jackie hosting elegant dinners and concerts, inviting artists, writers and poets from around the world.

 That was then.

 Over this past week I watched several hours of testimony at the US Congressional impeachment hearings, aimed at dislodging President Donald Trump.
 A man who entered the presidential race to boost his brand, only to win the highest office in the world.

 The testimony focused on Trump’s efforts to extort dirt on a rival, Hunter Biden, by withholding US$400 million in military support to Ukraine — an impeachable offense, and something no other president has ever done.